 Eastern Ave Station at Eastern and Central Ave.
 On the shore of Chelsea Creek this is the last stop before leaving Chelsea.
 Towneplace Suites hotel is across the street from the station.

 by regional train

-Known as the Commuter Rail in Boston, the Newburyport/Rockport Line runs from downtown Boston and the coastal communities of the North Shore, with Chelsea also on that line.
+Known as the MBTA Commuter Rail, the Newburyport/Rockport Line runs from downtown Boston to the coastal communities of the North Shore.

 by regional train, regional bus

 Take the Silver Line SL3 line outbound to Chelsea from South Station.
 This is a primary transit hub for the Amtrak train and a dozen regional bus lines including Greyhound, Peter Pan, and Lucky Star.